-One of my all-time favorite video marketing campaigns was shot for $4,500.
+One of my all-time favourite video marketing campaigns was shot for $4,500.
 In 2012, Dollar Shave Club was a young start-up with an eye on their bottom line, but that didn’t stop them from creating a video that would go viral and directly convert over 12,000 new customers in just 48 hours.

-If you watch the video, which was shot in the company’s warehouse and starred actual staff members, you’ll realize DSC did something pretty amazing – they made shaving razors funny and cool (as cool as razors can be).
+If you watch the video, which was shot in the company’s warehouse and starred actual staff members, you’ll realise DSC did something pretty amazing – they made shaving razors funny and cool (as cool as razors can be).

 Michael Dubin, the Club’s CEO, very smartly said, “When you’re launching a new business and sharing a new idea, if you can get people to remember it, there’s obviously a better chance at success.”

 Planting a seed in people’s minds doesn’t have to cost big bucks.
 Still don’t believe us?
 Keep reading…